Marker Logo

 Erected 2005 by Tombstone Restoration Commission.
 (Marker Number 36.)

 Location.
 31° 42.676′ N, 110° 3.948′ W. Marker is in Tombstone, Arizona, in Cochise County.
-Marker is on East Toughnut Street, on the right when traveling east.
+It is on East Toughnut Street, on the right when traveling east.
 The old firehouse is called the Old Firehouse Senior Center.
 Touch for map.
 Marker is at or near this postal address: 507 East Toughnut Street, Tombstone AZ 85638, United States of America.
 Touch for directions.

 Regarding Tombstone Engine Co.
 No. 1.
 The Tombstone Volunteer Fire Department had a dual function of putting out fires and serving as one of the more elite social clubs of the community.
 Fancy uniforms were the order of the day, but not all was pump and splendor.
 Firefighters were sometimes called upon to risk their lives for the city.
 On June 23, 1882, the Tombstone Epitaph acknowledged receipt of $180.00".., to provide medicines and necessaries for firemen wounded in the late flames."

-Photographed By Denise Boose, June 14, 2011
+Photographed by Denise Boose, June 14, 2011

 3. The Fire Hose Cart